 The Airaid 451-328 receives the highest reliable customer feedback rating with all customers either claiming a performance increase or improved gas mileage after the install.
 From a price perspective, this product is neither the most expensive nor the cheapest, but there is little difference between the products when it comes to cost.
 On a final note one should be aware that this air-filter is not permitted for sale or use in California as it does not conform to the California Air Resources Board (CARB) regulations.

-K&N Engineering is one of the most well-known after-market products companies in the US.
+K&N Engineering is one of the most well-known after-market products companies in the US, and in our opinion they make the second best cold air intake for the 2015 Mustang GT.
 Their heritage stretches back almost 60 years to their headquarters in Riverside, California.
 They’ve even expanded with facilities in England and the Netherlands.

 All the products they design get tested out on-site, being put through the paces on a variety of equipment including flow benches, vibration test equipment and dynamometers.
 They do all of this to ensure customer satisfaction and to support their million-mile limited warranty which covers their air intake systems as well as some other products.